peterfairfield/anaxis/f/the_empire.md

 > The [BRH](/f/the_beef_rake_hats) want to smuge a prisoner on the nose.

+### Altir

+The capital of the Hadrad Empire.
+"The place of Scribes".

+Here they are recording the issues at hand: who is responsible for the plague?
+This only occurs in areas close to the rivers, whenever troops go down into those river basins, they get sick and die.
+The Empire have found out who the Aunts are and are targetting them one by one, starting with Aunt Agatha.
+In the likelyhood that she goes down, she will convey her final drop to them, and bids them good luck!

+While the Aunts are under attack, someone might figure out that the problem isn't the Aunts, but the Empire that is guiding the strikes.
+Maybe nobody gets hurt, but the Aunts?
+Not likely either.

+The House -- a house (sal) tree.

 ### The Hadrad
 When the swamps beneath the sea became flooded with salt the black dragons could no longer find a place to spawn, and so they remained in pupa form, until the day when they might find a way to reopen the swamps.
 Hence Lord Saxon's sea wall.

 ## Reds (Golds)

+The Reds have been ruling

 ## Blacks (Bronze)

+The first to fall.

 ## Greens (Brass)

+By far the most common Hadrad.

 ## Whites (Silver)